Rouslan/polyops/doc/cpp/index.rst

 The `Coord` template parameter of the functions and classes of this library is the type that will represent coordinate values.
-This can be any built-in signed integer.

-Note that although 64-bit integers can be always be used, values that can't be represented with 32-bit integers will cause overflow unless the target architecture has native 64-bit integers.
-Additionally, the compiler must be either Microsoft Visual C++ or a compiler that supports the `__int128` extension (GCC, Clang and Intel C++ Compiler support this extension).
-If 64-bit values are supported, the preprocessor definition :c:macro:`POLY_OPS_HAVE_128BIT_INT` will have a value of `1`; otherwise it will have a value of `0` (it is always defined).
-This limitation can be bypassed by specializing :cpp:struct:`coord_ops`.

-In addition to built-in integers, any class that satisfies :cpp:concept:`coordinate` can be used.
-This requires :cpp:struct:`coord_ops` to be specialized to provide equivalent mathematical functions.
+This can be any built-in signed integer or any class that satisfies :cpp:concept:`coordinate`.
+When using your own class, :cpp:struct:`coord_ops` needs to be specialized to provide equivalent mathematical functions.

 Index Template Parameter